aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 ## Function `is_proposal_resolvable`

-Common checks on if a proposal is resolvable, regardless if the proposal is single-step or multi-step.
+Common checks on if a proposal is resolvable, regardless if the proposal is single&#45;step or multi&#45;step.

 <pre><code>fun is_proposal_resolvable&lt;ProposalType: store&gt;(voting_forum_address: address, proposal_id: u64)<br/></code></pre>